ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-device-descriptor.md

 After receiving a `GET_DESCRIPTOR` request during the __SETUP__ stage, the device needs to respond with the actual *descriptor* data during the __DATA__ stage.
 In our Rust application, this descriptor will be generated using some library code and serialised into an array of bytes which we can give to the USBD peripheral.

 A descriptor is a binary encoded data structure sent by the device to the host.
 The device descriptor, in particular, contains information about the device, like its product and vendor identifiers and how many *configurations* it has.
-The format of the device descriptor is specified in section 9.6.1, Device, of the [USB specification][usb_spec].
+The format of the device descriptor is specified in Section 9.6.1 of the [USB specification].

-[usb_spec]: ./nrf52-usb-usb-specification.md
+[USB specification]: ./nrf52-usb-usb-specification.md

 As far as the enumeration process goes, the most relevant fields of the device descriptor are the number of configurations and `bcdUSB`, the version of the USB specification the devices adheres to.
 In `bcdUSB` you should report compatibility with USB 2.0.